 *** But if Sameth and Maximus were being controlled by Sam and Max, why did they keep calling each other Sameth and Maximus?

-**** Maybe it's just subconscieous.
+*** Maybe it's just subconscious.
 Sam and Max didn't know the full details about the Astral Projector, and assumed they were just movies.
-They knew the characters as Sameth and Maximus, so that's how they addressed eachother.
+They knew the characters as Sameth and Maximus, so that's how they addressed each other.

 * One of The Soda Poppers' evil actions was introducing the ''Intelligent Design'' theory to the world.
 Considering that the episode focuses on the Spiritual realm, complete with Ghosts, demons, and eternal sentencing, shouldn't that mean that, within the Sam and Max universe, that the [=ID=] theory is true?